takanory/slides/20200510pyconhk/PITCHME.md

 * Future

 Note:
-* ...Today, I will talk about the 10-year history of PyCon JP,
+* Today,...
+I will talk about the 10-year history of PyCon JP,
   * and how we organize the conference at it's grown since it was launched
 * And I will talk about the various activities
   * It is spreading Python communities in Japan